cloudfoundry-attic/bosh-lite/README.md

 # bosh-lite

-A local development environment for BOSH using warden containers in a vagrant box.
+A local development environment for BOSH using warden containers in a Vagrant box.

 This readme walks through deploying Cloud Foundry with bosh-lite.
 Bosh and bosh-lite can be used to deploy just about anything once you've got the hang of it.